kaushikb11/iplGPT/README.md

 # iplGPT

 With iplGPT, you can ask questions about the Indian Premier League (IPL).
+From searching stas, scores, standings, bios, and more, iplGPT is a one-stop search solution for all things IPL. iplGPT takes a leap forward by transforming sports statistics into meangful, storytelling prose.

 ## Running the app